nikvijay07/machine-learning-116.github.io/README.md

 <img width="751" height="436" alt="Screenshot 2025-12-02 at 4 26 11 PM" src="https://github.com/user-attachments/assets/cdd12e42-917c-4c0d-bc89-6ee13e7aab98" />

 In this model, the importance for each feature is different from logistic regression.
 This can be attributed to the fact that logistic regression gives more weights to features with linear relationships between the features and results whereas random forest uses more of a threshold relationship (eg. Age > 60).
 Random Forest also does not completely eliminate features like lasso regularization might.
 Overall, the recall was slightly higher than before, however it came with a tradeoff of accuracy.
-Our hyperparameters for this model were the following:

-* # of trees: [200, 400, 600, 800]
-* Max Depth: [None, 8, 12, 16, 20]
-* Min Sample Split: [2, 4, 6, 10]
-* Max Features: [sqrt(x), log2(x)]
-* Class Weight: [None, Balanced]

 On a positive note, the general limitations of random forest such as compute time and memory did not seem to affect us drastically as we were able to have enough time to tune and run our models with multiple different hyperparameters.

 More results will be discussed in the later sections.
 ___
-### XGBoost (Gradient Boosted Trees)
+## XGBoost (Gradient Boosted Trees)
 #### Methods

 For our final model, we used extreme gradient boosted decision trees.
 We chose this method to compare its performance against our classic random forest model and to get a better understanding of how this type of boosting algorithm works.
 As opposed to random forest, this type of algorithm creates trees that sequentially improve on the error of the previous tree.
 For binary classification, each tree outputs a residual value which is the negative gradient of the loss function (ri = yi - pi).
 Where pi equals the predicted probability of the datapoint being in that classification and yi = the true label of that datapoint.
 Each iteration of trees outputs a logit correction which is calculated using the residuals and when testing, the sum of all residuals of the trees gives the final predicted probability of that datapoint.
 Our hyperparameters for this model were the following: